MahranElmasri/Github-Repo-Finder/README.md

 1. clone the project folder.

-2. open the terminal go to project direcrory.
+2. open the terminal and write `cd Github-Repo-Finder`.

 3. install server dependancies by `npm install`.